renakdup/simple-dic/README.md

 Simple DI Container with autowiring in a single file allows you to easily use it in your simple PHP applications and especially convenient for WordPress plugins and themes.

 ## Why choose Simple DI Container?
-1. Easy to integrate into your PHP Applocation or WordPress project, just copy one file.
+1. Easy to integrate into your PHP Application or WordPress project, just copy one file.
 2. Simple PHP DI Container hasn't any dependencies on other scripts or libraries.
 3. Supports auto-wiring `__constructor` parameters for classes as well as for scalar types that have default values.
+4. Supports Lazy Load class instantiating.
-4. Allow you following the best practices for developing your code.
+5. Allow you following the best practices for developing your code.
-5. Supports PSR11 (read more about below).
+6. Supports PSR11 (read more about below).

 ## How to integrate it in a project?
 1. Just copy the file `./src/Container.php` to your plugin directory or theme.